 - 1 tsp salt

 - Rinse and drain the rice.
 Put into a large pot and pour in the water.
 Bring to a boil and then reduce heat and cook over low for 20 minutes.

-- Once rice is done turn off the heat and allow rice to steam for 15 minutes.
-(Leave on the warmer.)
+- Once the rice is done turn off the heat and leave the rice to steam for 15 minutes (leave on the warmer.)

 Nutrition per serving

 The Japanese Cuisine is blooming like never with Sushi Rolls!
 It’s no wonder they’re popular for their light, healthy, and cylinder appearance!
 The white sticky rice is the star of the show!
 Once you get the perfect Sushi Rice recipe down, the toppings come into play easily!
 As a result, Sushi Rice is just cooked white rice then seasoned with vinegar syrup to further mold into homemade sushi rolls!
 It’s easy and even favored among children!

 What is the best kind of rice to use for Sushi Rice?

 When making sushi rice you want a milled white grain, which is typically referred to small or medium-grain white rice.
 The only rice that I use when making sushi at home is the medium-grain rice found right in the Asian aisle of Walmart, called the Botan Calrose Rice.
 It’s very easy to buy and I get fantastic results!

 Look for short-grain rice, Japanese rice, medium-grain rice, or California rice.
 Which will all work in making Homemade Sushi Rice.